 Helping photographers get more clients

 Overnight photographers across the globe have seen the appointments in their diaries disappear as the Coronavirus pandemic has started to spread across the globe.
-It’s uneasy times for any business owner as many have held on tooth and nail after the Financial Crisis of 2010, and times of austerity that folllowed.
+It’s an uneasy time for any business owner as many have held on tooth and nail after the Financial Crisis of 2010, and the times of austerity that followed.

-As part of my role as social media manager for the British Institute of Professional Photography, I create educational, engaging content for the social media channels and manage the members private online community.
+As part of my role as social media manager for the British Institute of Professional Photography, I create educational, engaging content for social media channels and manage the members’ private online community.

 There is a natural inclination to get dug into marketing and websites during downtime, and often not knowing what you are doing, can damage rankings and SEO, taking months to recover.